 Digitizing 20 financial documents a month can quickly grow to hundreds.
 When selecting software to help your office go paperless, it's important to pick apps that will scale with your business.

 Financial document management software has come a long way.
-Apps like Hubdoc can auto-fetch financial documents from over 700 banks, utilities, telecom providers and online vendors; extract the key data (vendor name, date, and total amount); and publish to cloud accounting software like QuickBooks Online and Xero for one-click reconciliation and audit-proofing.
+Apps like Hubdoc can auto-fetch financial documents from over 700 banks, utilities, telecom providers and online suppliers; extract the key data (supplier name, date, and total amount); and publish to cloud accounting software like QuickBooks Online and Xero for one-click reconciliation and audit-proofing.
 Apps like Hubdoc help save you and your accounting team a ton of time.

 If you're working with an accounting or bookkeeping firm, ask for their advice.
 They work with a lot of clients that have successfully made the shift to a paperless office.
 More likely than not, they'll be able to suggest the right apps to suit your business needs.

 Here are a few tips to help with software selection.